Shmu305/LeetCode-Solutions/README.md

 If you look at my solutions under the BFS folder, you will see that each problem has an identical solution.
 Depending on the question asked, only slight modifications were needed.

 # Sliding Window
 A sliding window is an abstract concept commonly used in array/string problems.
 A window is a range of elements in the array/string which usually defined by the start and end indices.
 The idea is to increase the window until specified constraints are met.
-Then, start removing the first elements in the window while the contrains are still met and 'slide' the window-start up for each index thats removed.
+Then, start removing the first elements (leftmost) in the window while the constraints are still met.
+Then, 'slide' the window-start (left pointer) up for each index thats removed.